input-output-hk/catalyst-engineering/style_guides/rust_style_guide.md

 If you need some setup for your tests that you don't want to render in docs, prefix the line with `#`.
 When combined with the `include` macro, this can lead to pretty concise but also powerful test setup.

-If you need some inspiration, check out the docstests for `diesel`.
+If you need some inspiration, check out the doctests for `diesel`.

 ## Write code as if it's going to be in a web server